 A Safeguarding Charter has been developed as a live resource for the trustees, staff, students and volunteers at the College and St Martin’s Ampleforth.
 Realising the commitments set out in the Charter is an ongoing organisational project, overseen and coordinated by Jim Hopkinson, the Ampleforth Abbey Trust Director of Safeguarding.

-Links to the College and St Martin’s Ampleforth Safeguarding policy may be found here.
+Links to the College's Child Protection and Safeguarding Policy and Procedures may be found here.

 Links to the College's most recent Inspection Reports can be found here.